-To generate foamed cement, nitrogen is injected into the lower chamber while the base slurry is pumped through the mixing chamber and the test-cell loop.
+Nitrogen is injected into the lower chamber while the base slurry is pumped through the mixing chamber and the test-cell loop to generate foamed cement.

 Nitrogen is injected until the desired test pressure is attained.
 The foam quality is determined by the ratio of slurry to the total volume in the circulating loop.
 The test cell can be used to cure specimens for testing compressive strength, permeability, or other properties.
 The foamed cement slurry can also be injected into a fluid-loss cell.

 Foamed cement has a lower Young’s modulus than conventional cement.
-To achieve a lower Young’s modulus with conventional cement, one must add large amounts of water, resulting in lower compressive strength.
+One must add large amounts of water to achieve a lower Young’s modulus with conventional cement, resulting in lower compressive strength.
 With foamed cement, the impact on compressive strength is lower.
 Cement with lower Young’s moduli is less susceptible to failure when exposed to the common mechanical stresses associated with well operations.

 Davies et al. (1981) reported that foamed cement can undergo a bulk expansion before setting.
 In some situations, this can result in improved bonding (Slaton, 1981).
 3